 Pinterest offers a functionality called “rich pins” that feeds real time info about a product directly onto a pinned post.
 By embedding SEO-rich content into pins, brands can not only generate keyword rich material but also push actionable content to their users and drive conversion on their sites.

-The general SEO value in optimizing pins and boards is huge.
+The general SEO value in optimising pins and boards is huge.
 Conducting a quick Google image search in key subject matter such as retail, lifestyle, health, fitness, décor, and holiday topics (amongst many others) will bring up a variety of images, some user-generated, and many pulled straight from Pinterest itself.

 Use Pinterest’s analytics to make the most of audience demographics